PHOTO: SAPNA PUNJABI-GUPTA

 Add whole milk and allow all the ingredients to cook to a rolling boil.

-Remove from heat and strain the chai with a ne-mesh tea strainer.
+Remove from heat and strain the chai with a fine-mesh tea strainer.
 Add sweetener of choice and serve hot.

 Note on sweetener: Sapna adds organic cane sugar.
-If you’re using honey, stir it into your cup a er chai is o of direct heat.
+If you’re using honey, stir it into your cup after chai is off of direct heat.
 Never add honey while chai is cooking.